destinydiver/data-warehouse-project/README.md

 SELECT * FROM bronze.crm_cust_info LIMIT 10;
 ```

-### 8. Execute script `data-warehouse-project/scripts/DDL_silver`
+### 8. Execute script `data-warehouse-project/scripts/silver/DDL_silver.sql`
 This will create the silver tables.

 ---

-### 9. Execute script `data-warehouse-project/scrpts/proc_load_silver`
+### 9. Execute script `data-warehouse-project/scrpts/silver/proc_load_silver.sql`
 This script will load data from the bronze tables into the corresponding silver tables and in the
 process, cleanse and transform the data for consistency and readability.
-After running this scrpt
+After running this script
 verify the loading by running checks for silver layer listed in the `Tests` directory.

 ---
+### 10. Execute script `data-warehouse-project/scripts/gold/ddl_gold.sql`
+This will create 3 views in a star schema configuration with gold.fact_sales at the center and
+2 dimension tables: gold.dim_customers and gold.dim_products.
+After the execution of this scrpt,
+execute the gold quality checks in the   `Tests` directory.

+---

-### 9. Troubleshooting
+### 11. Troubleshooting

 - Double-check file paths in the SQL script.
 - Ensure you have necessary database permissions.
 - Review any errors from your database client for clues.
-- Refer to any project documentation or README files for additional context.

 ---